Photo: albedo39 Satellitenbildwerkstatt. Satellite image of the Wadden Sea.

 The Wadden Sea, stretching for over 500 km along the North Sea coast of Denmark, Germany and the Netherlands, has evolved over the last 8,000 years and is therefore a very young ecosystem in geomorphological and evolutionary terms.

 It represents an outstanding example of development of a temperate-climate sandy barrier coast under conditions of rising sea level in the Holocene.
 The Wadden Sea is unique in that it consists entirely of a sandy-muddy tidal system with only minor river influences on morphodynamics.
 The Wadden Sea ecosystem is characterized by tidal flats and a barrier island system with extensive salt marshes.
 It is the only tidal flat and barrier island depositional system of this scale and diversity in the world.
-For that reason major parts of the Wadden Sea Conservation Area have inscribed on the UNESCO.
+For that reason major parts of the Wadden Sea Conservation Area have inscribed on the UNESCO World Heritage List.

 Wadden Sea habitats and species